In this article, we are going to share the ultimate list of high-protein foods list which includes both vegetarian and non-vegetarian sources.

 Milk has a little amount of nearly every vitamin which your body requires.
 It’s abundant in vitamins and minerals including calcium, phosphorus, and riboflavin (vitamin B2), and it’s a fantastic source of high-quality protein.

 For those who can take milk, cow’s milk is a good source of protein.
-Milk has 8 grams of protein per 8 ounces serving.
+Milk has 8 grams of protein per 8 ounce serving.

 3. Cottage cheese